Fallow, fawn, fawn brindle, red brindle, white, red

 They also love to chew anything and everything, and this isn’t a trait they grow out of!
 So, unless you provide plenty of chew toys, you could find that your English Bulldog decides to chew on other items around your house, like your favorite pair of shoes.
 They’re also incredibly sensitive to temperatures, so both extremes of hot and cold will provide challenges for these pups.

-3 Little-Known Facts About English Bulldogs
+3 Little-Known Facts About the English Bulldog

 1. They’re also known as the British Bulldog and the Bulldog